ozanozyegen/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi, I am a Research Assistant at [Ryerson University Data Science Lab](https://www.ryerson.ca/dsl/).
-My current aim is to make Deep Learning models more explainable.
+Hi, I am a PhD Student at Ryerson University and Research Assistant at [Ryerson University Data Science Lab](https://www.ryerson.ca/dsl/).
+My research focus is on Explainability of Deep Neural Networks, Time Series and Natural Language Processing.
+To learn more about my work, please check out my [CV](media/Ozan_Ozyegen_CV.pdf) and [LinkedIn profile](https://www.linkedin.com/in/ozanozyegen/).

+While my models are training, I engage with the ML community  by hosting live streams with amazing time series researchers as the Time Series Stream Owner at [AISC Machine Learning Community](https://ai.science/).

+In my spare time, I strive to learn more about my other passions such as Behavioral Psychology, Futurism, Quantified Self and Nutrition.

+When I need to cool down, you can find me learning new melodies, playing board games, or discovering new places.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Ozan_Ozyegen_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.